 Scenario 1:

-If customer reactivation occurs on or before the upcoming SR scheduled date, then the SR will be triggered on the upcoming SR scheduled date. i.e; No change change will occur in SR scheduled date.
+If customer reactivation occurs on (before 11 am IST, along with date – Please check here!!) or before the upcoming SR scheduled date, then the SR will be triggered on the upcoming SR scheduled date. i.e; No change change will occur in SR scheduled date.

 For example: let us suppose